 Martin Mühlheim teaches English Literature at the University of Zurich (UZH).
 His research interests include narrative fiction and narratology, intertextuality and genre, and the concepts of collective memory, shame, and identity.
 He is particularly interested in how gender, ethnicity, and class intersect in literary texts, i.e. in the question how politics and ideology relate to (and are shaped by) fictional texts.
 Further interests include the theory of adaptation, the concepts of irony and metafiction, the history of depth psychology, (post-)colonialism, and quantitative formalism (i.e. distant reading).

-Martin Mühlheim is the English Department's advisor of studies.
+Martin Mühlheim is the English Department's Advisor of Studies, and he has (co-)taught several further education courses for Gymnasium teachers.
 He also acts as a board member and is one of the secretaries of the Swiss Association of University Teachers of English (SAUTE), and he is a founding member and coordinator of the Swiss Centre for Irish Studies @ the Zurich James Joyce Foundation (SCIS-ZJJF).

 - an introduction to the study of narrative fiction;